PHYS122 Physics II

 - analyze calculus-based physics problems;

-- apply fundamental principles of mathematics, chemistry, physics, engineering, and laboratory measurements to solve accessible science and engineering problems;
+- apply fundamental principles of mathematics, physics, engineering, and laboratory measurements to solve accessible science and engineering problems;

 - employ the skill of intelligent mathematical modeling in order to analyze and make reasoned judgments with respect to science and engineering problems;